v4lproik/JavaProblem/README.md

 1. Clone this repository
 2. Create your own GitHub/BitBucket repository and commit the base project to it
 3. At regular intervals commit and push your changes so we can see logical progress & steps you took through the problem
-4. Add a text file (ideally in Markdown format) to the root of the repository detailing the changes you made and explanations for the steps you took
+4. Add a text file (ideally in Markdown format) to the root of the repository detailing the changes you made and explanations for the steps you took.
+Feel free to include any assumptions you made during the exercise too.
 5. Notify us that you have completed the exercise